5HT/et/README.md

 for infinitary I/O, long-term processes).
 The generated code is being sewed with Erlang effects that are passed as parameters to pure functions.

-###

 Note: all these folders (modules) are encoded in plain CoC in OM repository to demonstrate you the basic principles how things work.
 Later all these should be written in EXE languages and translated to OM automatically.
 You may think of OM as the low-level typed assembler of type theory.

 Credits
 -------

 * Maxim Sokhatsky
-* Andy Melnikov

 OM A HUM